GDaMan00/HackWorkshop1/README.md

     /* "padding" specifies the spacing between the content inside of an element's box and the edge of the box */
     padding: 20px;

-    /* "border" specifies the styling of the edge of the box content }
+    /* "border" specifies the styling of the edge of the box content */
+    border: 5px solid red;
+}
 ```